 Average starting salary and career progression

-In 2016, 98.6% of postgraduates from the School of Health Sciences who were available for employment had secured work or further study within six months of graduation.
-The average starting salary was £25,082 with the highest being £61,000*.
+In 2017, 100% of postgraduates from the School of Health Sciences who were available for employment had secured work or further study within six months of graduation.
+The median starting salary was £32,000*

-*Known destinations of full-time home postgraduates who were available for work, 2015/16.
+* Based on known destinations of full-time, UK, postgraduates from 2016/17 who were available for work or study.
 Salaries are calculated based on the median of those in full-time paid employment within the UK.

 Recent graduates have gone on to work for NHS trusts (eg. clinical specialists, advanced practitioners, modern matrons), universities (eg. lecturers and senior academics, lecturer practitioners, researchers) and in private practice.